Noah-Huppert/borzoi-test-ts/README.md

 The second argument, the test function, defines the test logic itself.
 This function is provided a `RuntimeTester` instance as an argument.
-With this you can define assertions or define sub-tests.
+With this you can define assertions or sub-tests.

 ```js
 const tests = new Tester("A short blurb about what I am testing", (T: RuntimeTester) => {